OlgaKhinevich/client-form-test-task/README.md

 ### Employer's requirements
 + It wasn't allowed to use any third-party (CSS/JS/Vue/Etc) libraries other than those specified in the task.
 + If there are no errors, it's necessary to show a message that a new client has been successfully created.
-+ The form should be adaptive.
++ The form should be responsive.
 + Special attention had to be paid to UI/UX and the visual appearance of the form.